What Are My TMJ Treatment Options in Boston?

 Temporomandibular joint dysfunction, better known as TMJ or TMJ syndrome, is a common condition that affects millions of Americans.
 While most people associate the disorder with jaw pain, teeth grinding or clicking sounds when moving the jaw, the reality is that TMJ can impact far more than just your jaw.
 In fact, this condition can create a wide range of debilitating symptoms that can greatly interfere with everyday life.

-In this blog, the team of experienced dentists and TMJ treatment specialists at Boston Center for Oral Health will address the causes and symptoms of temporomandibular joint dysfunction and explain what TMJ treatment options are available.
+In this blog, the team of experienced dentists and TMJ treatment providers at Boston Center for Oral Health will address the causes and symptoms of temporomandibular joint dysfunction and explain what TMJ treatment options are available.

 What causes TMJ?

 As the name suggests, temporomandibular joint dysfunction occurs when there is a dysfunction in the temporomandibular joint, the joint that connects your jawbone to your skull.
 When healthy, the joint acts like a well-oiled sliding hinge, allowing you to do things like open and close your jaw, speak and eat – all without discomfort.
 However, when a problem arises with the bones that interact with the joint, the cartilage that covers them, or the small, shock-absorbing disk that separates them, it can lead to significant pain and other unpleasant symptoms.

 There are various possible causes that can lead to dysfunction in the temporomandibular joint and the exact cause (or combination of causes) leading to a person's TMJ disorder may be difficult to pinpoint.

 TMJ can be caused by: